tacoss/bdd-tc/README.md

 Built-in annotations are:

+- `@snapshot` &mdash; Unique for scenarios, it'll take snapshots after each step!
 - `@before` &mdash; Setup `before/beforeEach` from features and scenarios.
 - `@after` &mdash; Setup `after/afterEach` from features and scenarios.
 - `@only` &mdash; Append `.only` on generated fixture/test calls.
 - `@skip` &mdash; Completely omit fixture/test from generated code.
 - `@page` &mdash; Optional pathame, used only if `url()` is a function
 - `@url` &mdash; Append `.page` calls on generated fixture/test calls.

+Given `@snapshost` value is passed as `takeSnapshot`'s selector option, so it can be an array, in which case will fallback until one selector matches/exists.

 > Any other annotation is keept as input-data and passed through invoked hooks.